oracle/fmw-kubernetes/OracleIdentityGovernance/kubernetes/create-rcu-schema/README.md

 Your environment has been set.
 Check if the DB Service is ready to accept request
-DB Connection String [oracle-db.default.svc.cluster.local:1521/devpdb.k8s], schemaPrefix [oimcluster] rcuType [fmw]
+DB Connection String [oracle-db.default.svc.cluster.local:1521/devpdb.k8s], schemaPrefix [oimcluster] rcuType [oig]

 **** Success!!! ****